Everything's Gonna Be Alright (Naughty by Nature song)

 "Everything's Gonna Be Alright" is the second single released in November 1991 from American hip hop group Naughty by Nature's self-titled second album (1991).
 The song is titled "Ghetto Bastard" on uncensored versions of the eponymous album.

-While not as successful as their previous single, "O.P.P.", "Everything's Gonna Be Alright" managed to make it to 53 on the Billboard Hot 100 and 9 on the Hot Rap Singles.
+While not as successful as their previous single, "O.P.P.", "Everything's Gonna Be Alright" managed to make it to No. 53 on the Billboard Hot 100 and No. 9 on the Hot Rap Singles.
 The song would later appear on both of the group's compilation albums, 1999's Nature's Finest: Naughty by Nature's Greatest Hits and 2003's Greatest Hits: Naughty's Nicest.
 It was rerecorded for the 2011 release, Anthem Inc.

 The song's chorus is derived from Bob Marley's "No Woman, No Cry".

 Critical reception

 Larry Flick from Billboard magazine wrote, "Follow-up to platinum single 'O.P.P.' is not as light and fluffy, though it will establish rap act as lyricists to be reckoned with.
 Story lines about surviving fatherless homes seem to be all the rage at the moment.
 Here, topic is handled with an intelligent and optimistic hand."
 New Musical Express said, "Here they hook up to the jamdown sound of Bob Marley and the Wailers' classic of yore and impregnate it with their own special blend of ghetto wisdom.
 A subtle and welcome switch from the usual Uzi-toting brag that many rappers prefer to spout and a clear indication that rap has still got a lot to say."
 A reviewer from Music & Media noted that here, the "talented rap crew" had replaced the reggae beat of the Marley song with a modern dance groove, complimenting it as "easy programmable."